 TowerXchange estimate there are around 59,000 ground based towers and 65,400 rooftop structures across the vast Russian landscape.
 Each of Russia’s four MNOs has looked at utilising tower company business models, but in contrasting ways.

 VEON’s creation of ‘National Tower Company’, into which they injected their ~13,000 Russian towers, was hailed as a precursor to the sale of the assets to an independent towerco.
-However, the company decided to pull the plug on the sale process in May 2017, leaving it unclear whether the towers would be reabsorbed into the opco or would continue to operate as a towerco in competition with the independent players in the market.
+However, the company decided to pull the plug on the sale process in May 2017, and it is believed that the towers will be reabsorbed into the opco.

 MegaFon has carved out ‘First Tower Company’, which they are gearing up to monetise in 2018 and with a possible view to a future sale to a strategic buyer.
 MTS has injected part of their portfolio, 5,500 towers, into ‘MTS Towers’ with a view to making the towers available for co-location, but has declared an intent to retain ownership of the venture.
 Meanwhile, rumours persist that Tele2 Russia are selling their ~9,000 towers.

 Leading local towercos Russian Towers and Vertical, as well as the Russian Direct Investment Fund, are all expected to be prominent bidders as Russia’s towers come to market, with Tele2’s towers the most likely up for grabs.
 Russian Towers is also undergoing a period of sustained organic growth, growing from ~2,300 towers to ~3,100 over 2017.
 Newcomer Service-Telecom is also keen to expand organically and recently acquired Link Development, a Russian towerco with around 200 towers in the St Petersburg region.
 A new Russian towerco has also recently come onto the TowerXchange radar: Stoka Vysotok.
 Based in Tatarstan, Sotka Vysotok is believed to have around 200 towers centred mainly around the regional capital, Kazan.